ElieSDK/LinkedIn-Job-Skills-Extraction-Clustering/README.md

 ## Notes

-This project is mainly for experimentation and light analysis.\
+This project is mainly for experimentation.\
 Feel free to modify the skill list, tweak the clustering settings, or extend the text cleaning steps depending on your dataset.